 Serve Something Unique

 While the turkey is almost always the centerpiece of Thanksgiving dinner, that doesn’t mean you can’t have some fun with the side dishes by serving something unique.
 Instead of plain mashed potatoes, for example, consider a fried mashed potato ball that includes bacon, chives, and cheddar cheese.
 You can also mix things up by serving mashed sweet potatoes.
 Want to take your green bean casserole to the next level?
 Replace the fried onion toppings with onion rings.
 For a dessert that’s sure to please everyone, consider making a pumpkin pecan bread pudding.

 Remember… You Don’t Have to Do Everything!

-With these helpful tips, you’ll be able to prepare a lovely Thanksgiving dinner for your friends and family.
+With these helpful tips, you’ll be able to prepare and host a lovely Thanksgiving dinner for your friends and family.
 Even better, you’ll actually have time to enjoy the dinner and make some great memories with your guests.